10 Crazy Guidance to Get a Quality Food Hygiene Rating Scheme

 Poor food hygiene is when foods are not properly cooked, stored at the wrong temperature and get contaminated with bacteria.
 The practice of poor food hygiene can give rise to severe foodborne diseases that can adversely affect any food business.

 Poor food hygiene can be the reason for food poisoning and other foodborne diseases.
-There are a range of bacterium, viruses and germs which can multiply on foods, allowing foodborne diseases to grow.
+There is a range of bacterium, viruses and germs which can multiply on foods, allowing foodborne diseases to grow.

 Hepatitis A is a viral liver disease caused by the consumption of contaminated food.
 The person suffering from Hepatitis A usually recovers within a couple of months, however, it can be life threatening if it causes the liver to stop working.